 Later, Tor’s underlying code was released under a free license, and a nonprofit called the Tor Project was formed.
 In 2008, the Tor Browser was released, which made it easy for anyone to get on the dark web.

 The dark web may seem large, but it’s actually not very big.
 Researchers from Recorded Future estimated that while there are more than 55,000 existing onion domains, only 8,400 (or roughly 15%) of these sites were active.
 This means that the total network of live dark web sites is only about 0.005% of the size of the surface web.

 Dark web domains tend to be inconsistent — new ones pop up and others disappear, which makes sense since some of these sites may be offering questionable or illegal goods and services.

 The Tor Project says that of the 2 million people using Tor every day, only 1.5% of them are accessing hidden, or dark, websites.
-Recorded Future notes that 86% of dark web sites are in English, followed by German and Russian, which offers some insight into the anonymous user base.
+And most dark web websites are in English — according to one estimate, a staggering 78% of information on the dark web is in English.

 Because privacy and anonymity are the hallmarks of the dark web, it’s easy to assume that everything that happens there is illegal.
 And while plenty of cybercrime does take place, the dark web is used legally as well.

 Some people simply prefer not to share any information online and use Tor to access normal websites outside the dark web, or to visit dark web news websites and forums.